Ehsan-Behzadi/Online-Retail-Data-Analysis-and-Preprocessing/README.md

    - **Filter Out Unnecessary Data**: Removed irrelevant data points to streamline analysis.
    - **Detecting Outliers (Noise)**: Identified and dealt with outliers in the dataset.

+4. **Exploratory Data Analysis (EDA)**:

+Initial EDA steps have been completed, focusing on understanding the data structure and uncovering early insights.
+The following tasks were performed:
+   - **Visualized Data Distributions**: Analyzed numerical and categorical features using histograms, boxplots, and barplots.
+   - **Explored Relationships Between Variables**: Used scatter plots, correlation matrices, and grouped bar charts, boxplots and heatmaps to explore inter-variable relationships.
+   - **Performed Trend Analysis**: Created time series plots to examine trends over time based on key metrics such as quantity and sales (grouped by month and week).

+These visualizations provide a foundation for deeper analysis and pattern recognition in future phases.

 ## Project Continuation

 The following steps will be implemented in the continuation of this project: